johnazedo/simple-bank/README.md

 # Microservice
-A project to implement a microservices architecture with django
+A project to implement a microservices architecture with django and GO.